 With more than 115 years of history backing KenCrest in the human services field, KenCrest maintains four overarching beliefs.
 These beliefs will often be the topics of thought leadership blogs, articles, interviews, and presentations.
 Those beliefs include:

 - Employment: Everyone who wants a job has one.

 - Home: Everyone lives in their own home or with someone they love.

 - Education/Preparation: Children are ready to be successful as they enter kindergarten.

 - Inclusion/Participation: Adults are invited to be active members of society and community gatherings and activities.

-Advocating for the rights of individuals with intellectual and developmental disabilities goes hand-in-hand with our Thought Leadership beliefs.
+Advocating for the rights of people with intellectual and developmental disabilities goes hand-in-hand with our Thought Leadership beliefs.
 Our advocacy efforts will shine through in many of these pieces.